stapelberg/zkj-nas-tools/avr-x1100w/README.md

 1. AVR input source (PC, Chromecast or ZBOX).
 1. Video projector power state (on or standby).

-For the logic that determines the outputs, see stateMachine() in avr.go.
+For the logic that determines the outputs, see stateMachine() in main.go.

 ## Cross-compilation